+Prior to CloudPlatform version 4.3, the console viewing functionality used a dynamic DNS service under the domain name realhostip.com.
+This domain name assists in providing SSL security to console sessions.
 The realhostip.com domain has now been depreciated.
 As an alternate, CloudPlatform provides a new mechanism based on global settings to help administrators set up secure connections across various deployment environments.
-See Section 17.7, "Secure Connections for CloudPlatformSystem VMs" for information on setting up own domain, then customize the URL of your console session to reflect your own domain name.
+Using this mechanism, customers can use own domain.
+See Section 17.7, "Secure Connections for CloudPlatform System VMs" for information on setting up own domain, then customize the URL of your console session to reflect your own domain name.

 17.3.1.
-Changing the Console Proxy SSL Certificate and Domain
+Using a SSL Certificate for the Console Proxy